 Open a German Bank Account – The requirements to open a bank account in Germany are the same for most banks:

-Some banks also require a minimum income or some financial history in Germany, and will sometimes refuse business to foreigners and candidates with bad credit.
+Some online German banks also require a minimum income or some financial history in Germany, and will sometimes refuse business to foreigners and candidates with bad credit.

 Scroll down to open bank a German Bank account.

 So, you’re wondering how to open a bank account online in Germany?
 Whether for everyday life or travel purposes, knowing how to set up a German banking account is essential.
 At Stuttgart Expats, we can help with our guide to opening German bank accounts.

 As is the case in many European countries, there are a few different options when it comes to choosing a bank account in Germany.
 While some banks offer a free account to a student or professional while others may charge an account fee but allow you to make unlimited withdrawals and deposits at any German branch location, others require an initial deposit of up to €100 or more.
 Additionally, not all traditional banks offer online banking services or mobile payments– so be sure to read the fine print before signing up for a new account!

 Types of bank accounts in Germany

 The most common type of bank account in Germany is the Girokonto, which is a current or checking account that can be used for everyday transactions like making payments, transferring money, and setting up direct debits.
 Some Girokontos also come with a debit card that can be used to make cash withdrawals at ATMs.

 Another popular type of bank account is Sparkonto, which is a savings account that offers higher interest rates than a Girokonto but typically has stricter limits for withdrawing money.
 For example, you may only be able to make three withdrawals per month from Sparkonto before incurring a fee.